-Significantly, two weeks after Mumia’s trial, 15 of the 35 police officers who collected evidence at the crime scene of Officer Faulkner’s shooting were convicted and jailed on charges which included graft, corruption, extortion, and tampering with evidence to obtain convictions in hundreds of cases.
-Chief Inspector Alfonzo Giordano who led the crime scene investigation in Mumia’s case was among those convicted officers.
+Just a couple of weeks after the end of Mr. Abu-Jamal’s trial in 1982, fifteen of the thirty-five police officers who collected evidence at the crime scene of Officer Daniel Faulkner’s shooting were convicted and jailed on charges that included graft, corruption, extortion, and tampering with evidence to obtain convictions in hundreds of other cases.
+Chief Inspector Alfonzo Giordano, who led the crime scene investigation in Mr. Abu-Jamal’s case, was among those convicted officers.

 The investigation that led to these convictions was conducted by the U.S. Attorney’s Office in Philadelphia, with the approval of the U.S. Department of Justice under President Ronald Reagan.
 But the jury that heard Mr. Abu-Jamal’s trial only a couple of weeks earlier was not aware of these rampant police violations, so they believed the falsehoods that the police said at trial.
 Adding insult to injury, under the 1996 AEDPA, appellate judges were forced to accept as legitimate the “evidence” reviewed in the lower courts.

 In 1995, an investigation of the Philadelphia Police Department discovered that police violations like these were still widespread in Philadelphia.
 Amidst the scandal, former Philadelphia DA Lynne Abraham told the Legal Intelligencer that her office would “discard any cases where evidence surfaces that even one of the officers involved in an investigation lied in court or in written reports.”